keplerlab/enhant/docs/source/getting_started_in_2_mins.rst

 3. To start the meeting - start capturing notes using Bookmark, Screenshot or Notes icon or click on the record icon.

+4. Screenshot entire page or selected area using the toolbar under "Camera".

-4. enhan(t) is voice enabled - Say "Take Screenshot" or "Bookmark Moment" to take a screenshot and bookmark important moment respectively.
+5. enhan(t) is voice enabled - Say "Take Screenshot" or "Bookmark Moment" to take a screenshot and bookmark important moment respectively.
 You can also click on the icon as mentioned in step 3.

-5. Select the text on the page and click on "Add Note" to add selected text as a note.
+6. Select the text on the page or an image and click on "Add Note" to add selection as a note.

-6. You can click the pencil icon to open up various annotation tools.
+7. You can click the pencil icon to open up various annotation tools.
    The functionality of different tools below:

    a.
 Pen icon to draw over the page (with color selection)